 Though out of office, ‘Fernandinho’ managed to avoid a prison sentence, receiving little more than an eight-year ban from politics.
 Found not guilty of ‘passive corruption’ by the Supreme Court in 1994, he moved to Miami, where he remained for five years.
 In 1998 Collor returned to Brazil, and after several unsuccessful attempts to re-enter Brazilian politics was elected to congress as a senator for Alagoas.
 In August 2015, he was charged for corruption linked to the Petrobras scandal; that didn't stop him from running for president again in an unsuccessful bid in 2018.

 Brazil’s Boom Days

 Following Collor’s impeachment, Vice President Itamar Franco found himself in the hot seat.
 Despite his reputation as an eccentric, his administration was credited with competence and integrity.
 Franco’s greatest achievement was to stabilize Brazil’s violently erratic economy, introducing a new currency, the real.
 Pegged to the US dollar, the real caused inflation to plummet from a rate of over 5000% in late 1993 to under 10% in 1994.

-The Plano Real sparked an economic boom that lasted two decades, though it was his successor, former finance minister Fernando Henrique Cardoso, who presided through the mid-1990s over a growing economy and record foreign investment.
+The Plano Real sparked an economic boom that lasted two decades, though it was Franco's successor, former finance minister Fernando Henrique Cardoso, who presided through the mid-1990s over a growing economy and record foreign investment.
 He is often credited with laying the groundwork that put Brazil’s hyperinflation to bed, though often at the neglect of social problems.